anmalkov/custom-authorization/README.md

 ### The problem

 Most of the modern applications are using OAuth or OpenID Connect to authenticate and authorize their users.
-However, in some cases, there is a need to provide to a user differnet permissions based on the resource that he accessed.
+However, in some cases, there is a need to provide to a user differnet permissions based on the resource that he accessed within an application.